iTwin/appui/docs/changehistory/NextVersion.md

 ### Badge icons

 An issue with the conversion of toolbar item definitions has been fixed.
 This fix addresses the problem where badge icons were not rendering correctly.

+### `ThemeManager`

+The `ThemeManager` component has been fixed to ensure the proper initialization of opacity values during component mount.

 ## @itwin/core-react